ALieNZ

 According to the Tibetans, death happens in the living situation as well.

-The Bardo experience is part of our basic psychological make-up.
 The book is not only a message for those who are going to die and those who are already dead, but it is also a message for those who are already born: birth and death apply to everybody constantly, at this very moment.

 History